GBrachetta/Musical-Dice/README.md

 <a name="compatibility"></a>
 ## Compatibility

 Internet Explorer is not compatible with the JavaScript used in this app.
-The problem has been handled by warning Internet Explorer users to choose another browser to ensure compatibility.
+The issue has been handled by warning Internet Explorer users to choose another browser to ensure compatibility.

 <a name="known-issues"></a>
 ## Known Issues